Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 One thing to note is that, if the external storage device has an ext4 formatted partition with the original root file system partition (e.g. /dev/mmcblk0p2) on it, this script will use what is already on the external storage device to convert the SD card.
 This cuts down time for converting lots of device root file systems and allows the script to be used in a mass production deployment.

-On a Pi3 with an attached USB SSD as the external device on a bare Jessie "full" version (~4GB), the first run of this script requires about an hour to complete the first phase.
-The second phase takes around 15 minutes.
+On a Pi4 with an attached USB SSD as the external device on a bare Bullseye "full" version, the first run of this script requires 30 minutes or so to complete the first phase.
+The second phase takes around 10 minutes.

-The same platform with a Jessie "lite" version (~1.6GB) takes around 20 minutes for phase 1 and 5 minutes for phase 2.

-For Jetson, the first run of this script can take upwards of 30 minutes to an hour to complete the first phase.
-The second phase takes around 15 minutes.

-Based on the above, using the formatted external device to convert subsequent units should only take 15 minutes.
+Based on the above, using the formatted external device to convert subsequent units should only take around 10 minutes.

 #### Option 2 - Migrate existing SD card to external LUKS storage device.